Resource LWC - BETA - Resource Forecasting

 2. Fill in the details of the planned demand.

-Start Date and Finish Date (Required) - the planned date range the resource will be needed
+Start Date and Finish Date (Required) — Specify the planned date range during which the resource or role will be required.
+The Start Date must be on or before the Finish Date.

-Hours or % Allocation (Optional) - choose one
+Hours or % Allocation (Optional – specify one)

-If both Hours and % Allocation are left blank - it will plot according to the Resource's working hours per day.
-For example, if the resource's working hours per day is 7.5, then, it will display 7.5 hours per day from the Start Date to the Finish Date.
+If both Hours and % Allocation are left blank — The demand will be forecasted using the resource's Working Hours per Day value.
+For example, if the resource's working hours per day is 7.5, the forecast will display 7.5 hours per day for each working day between the Start Date and Finish Date.

-Project (Optional) - allows you to link the planned demand to an existing project.
+Project (Optional) - Allows you to link the planned demand to an existing project.
+When a resource demand is linked to a project, it will no longer appear in Resource Forecasting and will instead display only in Utilization.

 Click on Save when finished.